Shampoony/techerPlannerVue/README.md

 - View schedule by month or week.
 - Add, delete, and edit events.
 - Drag-and-drop functionality for easy event rescheduling.
+- Modal windows with full CRUD functionality.
+- Fully responsive design with a dedicated mobile version layout.

 The application is built with the following technologies:
 - **Vue.js** for building the user interface and managing state.